Eating Dry Fruits and Nuts During Pregnancy – Benefits and Risks

 - Recommended Dry Fruits and Nuts During Pregnancy

 - Tips for Consuming Dry Fruits and Nuts

-When a woman finds out that she is pregnant, her eating habits change for the better.
+When a woman comes to know that she is pregnant, her eating habits change for the better.
 And naturally, it should, because maintaining a healthy diet during pregnancy is of extreme importance.
 If you are pregnant, your body will need additional vitamins, minerals, and other essential nutrients to support the healthy growth of the baby.
 And following a balanced diet is the best way to ensure that you get all the nutrients your body needs to nurture your child.
-There are certain foods that are a must-include in your pregnancy diet.
-Dry fruits and nuts are also recommended to pregnant women as they provide various benefits to both the mother and the baby.
+Some healthy snacks that you can include in your pregnancy diet are dry fruits and nuts, as they provide various benefits to both the mother and the baby.
 But is it completely safe to make them a part of your diet, and what is the best time to eat nuts during pregnancy?
 Find out!

 Is It Safe to Eat Dry Fruits and Nuts During Pregnancy?

 Dry fruits and nuts are a storehouse of vitamins, minerals, fibre, and amino acids, making them a must-include in an expectant woman’s diet.
 Dry fruits contain crucial vitamins like B1-B9, C, K, E, and H. They can also satiate hunger easily which can prove helpful while pregnant.
 This makes them safe for consumption during pregnancy but like with everything else, caution needs to be exercised while consuming dry fruits and nuts during pregnancy as too much of them can lead to various complications.
-So eat them, but in moderation!
+So you can have them, but in moderate quantities.

 Benefits of Eating Dry Fruits and Nuts While Pregnant

 Dry fruits and nuts are rich in calcium, magnesium, potassium, zinc, and selenium.
-They are also a good source of antioxidants They are also good at appeasing hunger making them a perfect snack for pregnant women.
+They are also a good source of antioxidants and they are good at appeasing hunger making them a perfect snack for pregnant women.